stonepros/stone/doc/dev/quick_guide.rst

    ./run-make-check.sh

-Optionally if you want to work on a specific component of Ceph, install the dependencies and build Ceph in debug mode with required cmake flags.
+Optionally if you want to work on a specific component of Stone, install the dependencies and build Stone in debug mode with required cmake flags.

 Example: